Chamomile Bärbucha Kombucha

 All these are signs of a healthy fermentation.

-Next, we bottle our Kombucha into our glass bottles.
+Next, we bottle our Kombucha.

 Disclaimer: All medical information in this post is merely information & not advise.
 If you need medical advice, please consult your doctor or other appropriate medical professional.